 Animal Exploration: Get ready to shake, shimmy, and slide like your favorite animal in the animal themed creative movement class!
 We will play with exciting props, sing songs, and play games all while dancing and sharing our favorite animals.

-Parent/Tot Movement: This workshop is specifically designed for the young child that loves to move and dance with music.
-Emphasis is placed on both fine and gross motor skill development, coordination and balance in a safe nurturing environment that encourages parent involvement.
+Family Dance: In our version of a more inclusive "Parent/Tot" class, the whole family is welcome at a Family Dance workshop.
+It is specifically designed for young children that love to move and dance with music.
+Emphasis is placed on both fine and gross motor skill development, coordination and balance in a safe nurturing environment that encourages adult/child interaction and connection.

 Choreography Basics: This workshop focuses on elements of dance and choreography, incorporating contemporary dance styles and cultiminating in a performance piece created by students.